 The Eugene, Cascades & Coast region offers many lakes and rivers, even the Pacific Ocean.
-Explore these beautiful waterways by paddling your kayak around these top spots.
+Explore these beautiful waterways by paddling your kayak or stand up board around these top spots.
 Before heading out, make sure you have the right permits, check the water levels and confirm that the marina or boat ramp is operational.
+Always paddle with a buddy and follow safety precautions.

 Fern Ridge Reservoir

 Located along Hwy 126 near Veneta, Fern Ridge Reservoir offers calm waters and scenic views along an incredible wildlife area.
 This popular birding spot has almost 250 recorded bird species.
 Paddle from the day-use Perkins Peninsula Park or launch your craft onto the still waters along the Coyote Creek Nature Trail if the water levels are high enough.
-Fern Ridge Reservoir is open to motorized boats as well as sailboats, and it can be crowded on hot summer days.
+Fern Ridge Reservoir is open to motorized boats and is a very popular sailing lake.

 Dexter Reservoir

 Dexter Reservoir is located in the Jasper/Lowell area.
-There are two access points of the lake – at the Lowell State Recreation Site on the north side and at the Dexter State Recreation Site on the southwest side.
-Dexter Reservoir offers crystal clear (but very cold!) water.
-The perfect kayaking spot for a relaxing and scenic paddle.
+There are two access points to the lake – the Lowell State Recreation Site on the north side and the Dexter State Recreation Site on the southwest side.
+Dexter Reservoir offers crystal-clear water.
+This is the perfect kayaking spot for a relaxing and scenic paddle.
 Motorized boats are permitted.

 Waldo Lake

 Waldo Lake is located just past Oakridge in the Cascade Mountains.
 It’s one of the largest natural lakes in Oregon and one of the purest in the world.
 Its crystal-clear waters provide an amazing paddling experience.
 Only electric boats traveling under 10 mph are allowed here, so it’s very peaceful.
-Also, there are three designated campgrounds surrounding Waldo Lake – be sure to make reservations in advance.
-Please note: Lake access is temporarily restricted due to recovery from 2022 wildfires.
+There are three designated campgrounds surrounding Waldo Lake – make reservations in advance.
+Please note: Lake access may be temporarily restricted due to ongoing recovery from 2022 wildfires.

 Scott Lake

 Scott Lake offers stunning views of the Three Sisters Mountains.
 This lake is located along the McKenzie Highway (Hwy 242).
-Start out on the first lake and then paddle your way through a small channel into an even larger second lake and then across and through to a smaller third lake.
+Start on the first lake and paddle through a small channel into an even larger second lake and then across and through to a smaller third lake.

 Willamette River